Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Experiments

 \paragraph{Dataset with independent Gaussian distributions.} Assume

-We draw $1000$ examples from each group.
-Figure~\ref{fig:syndata_plot} (left) shows the distribution of this synthetic dataset, with x-axis representing the scores from component $0$, $f_0(x)$ and y-axis representing component $1$, $f_1(x)$.
-The two different colors show the two groups, respectively.
+We draw $1000$ examples from each group, as shown in Figure~\ref{fig:syndata_plot} (left), where the x-axis is for $f_0(x)$ and y-axis for is $f_1(x)$.
+The two colors represent the two groups, respectively.

-Table~\ref{table_syn_data_1} shows the fairness metric (in terms of the ranking exposure, as defined in Section~\ref{sec:def_exposure}, with a $w=0.65$).
-We see that in the original data, Group $\mathcal{A}$ gets significantly more exposure ($>50\%$ more).
-We start by applying the fix on each component by distribution matching (as defined by Eq.~\ref{eq:dist_match}).
-From the table we see that fixing only one component has very limited effect on overall system's fairness, and the end-to-end fairness can only be achieved by fixing both components.
-Second, we apply the fix on each component by distribution normalization (as defined by Eq.~\ref{eq:pg_norm}).
-Compared to the distribution matching approach, this is much more effective in reducing the gap between the two groups while fixing only one component at a time.
+Table~\ref{table_syn_data} shows the \textit{ranking exposure} metric (as defined in Eq.~\eqref{eq:exposure_gap}, with $w=0.65$) on this synthetic dataset.
+We see that Group $\mathcal{A}$ gets a significantly more exposure ($>50\%$ more) than Group $\mathcal{B}$.
+We start by applying the fix on each component by \textit{distribution matching} (Eq.~\eqref{eq:dist_match}).
+From Table~\ref{table_syn_data} we see that fixing only one component has very limited effect on overall system's fairness, and the end-to-end fairness can only be achieved by fixing both components (i.e., per-component fairness), which is consistent with Theorem~\ref{thm:exposure} since both distributions are symmetric and independent of each other.
+Second, we test fixing each component by \textit{distribution normalization} (Eq.~\eqref{eq:pg_norm}), and it is also effective in reducing the gap between the two groups while fixing only one component at a time.

-\paragraph{Dataset with anti-correlated Gaussian distributions.} In this experiment, we follow the exact same setting as the previous experiment except changing $f_0(x) = \mathcal{N}(13, 0.5) - f_1(x)$ for $x\in \mathcal{B}$ (we choose $\mu=13$ of the first Gaussian such that $\mu[f_0(x)]=9$, same as the first dataset) to create some anti-correlation between $f_0$ and $f_1$ for group $B$.
-Again $1000$ examples are sampled for each group.
-Figure~\ref{fig:syndata_plot} (right) shows the distribution of this synthetic dataset, compared to the first dataset we can clearly see this anti-correlation showing up as we have a very different shape for group $\mathcal{B}$.
+\paragraph{Dataset with anti-correlated Gaussian distributions.} In this experiment, we follow the same setting as the previous experiment except changing $f_0(x) = \mathcal{N}(13, 0.5) - f_1(x)$ for $x\in \mathcal{B}$ (we choose $\mu=13$ for the first Gaussian such that $\mu[f_0(x)]=9$, same as the first dataset) to create an anti-correlation between $f_0$ and $f_1$ for group $\mathcal{B}$.
+Again $1000$ examples are sampled for each group, as shown in Figure~\ref{fig:syndata_plot} (right).
+Table~\ref{table_syn_data} (right three columns) shows the fairness metrics on Synthetic Dataset 2.
+Compared with the results on Synthetic Dataset 1, we can see that the anti-correlation (thus breaking the symmetry requirement in Theorem~\ref{thm:exposure}) makes the end-to-end fairness metric much harder to achieve (larger overall gap).

-Table~\ref{table_syn_data_2} shows the fairness metrics, compared with Table~\ref{table_syn_data_1}, we can see that the anti-correlation makes the end-to-end fairness metric much harder to achieve.
-Figure~\ref{fig:syndata_1} and ~\ref{fig:syndata_2} show the histogram of the final ranking scores by distribution matching (left), and distribution normalization (right), on synthetic data 1 and 2, respectively.
-We can also observe that the scores are matched much better when there is no anti-correlation between the component scores.